-The amount of entitlement payable continues to be assessed against the income, assets and Family Actual Means tests as applicable to the recipients circumstances.
+The amount of entitlement payable continues to be assessed against the income tests as applicable to the recipients circumstances.

 72.2.9 Qualification for Youth Disability Supplement

 The Youth Disability Supplement is an income supplement paid to young people with disabilities recognising additional costs associated with their physical, intellectual and psychiatric disabilities.